-- 24. Essentially, JUUL created the perfect storm-a highly addictive drug, sweet to the taste, gentle on the throat, fun to smoke, "cool," easy to obtain, and easy to hide.
-JUUL aggressively marketed that product to Minnesota youth, most of whom had never smoked cigarettes and otherwise would never have become addicted to nicotine. - 25.
-Despite the State's historic, hard-fought battles to curb youth tobacco use, JUUL has caused the problem to re-emerge.
-JUUL's unconscionable actions are unfair, deceptive, and illegal under Minnesota law.
+- 25. Essentially, JUUL-with substantial, material, and knowing assistance from Altria Defendants-created the perfect storm-a highly addictive drug, sweet to the taste, gentle on the throat, fun to smoke, "cool," easy to obtain, and easy to hide.
+Defendants aggressively marketed that product to Minnesota youth, most of whom had never smoked cigarettes and otherwise would never have become addicted to nicotine. - 26.
+Despite the State's historic, hard-fought battles to curb youth tobacco use, Defendants have caused the problem to re-emerge.
+Defendants' unconscionable actions are unfair, deceptive, and illegal under Minnesota law.
 They also constitute a public nuisance that has caused great harm to Minnesota, its residents, and especially to its youth.
-The Attorney General brings this action on behalf of the State in an effort to put a stop to JUUL's intentional, wrongful, and illegal actions and to hold JUUL accountable.
+The Attorney General brings this action on behalf of the State in an effort to put a stop to Defendants' intentional, wrongful, and illegal actions and to hold them accountable.